department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 ### Can I use a COE I used before?

-You may be able to “restore” an entitlement you used in the past to buy another home with a VA-backed loan if:
+You may be able to “restore” an entitlement you used in the past to buy another home with a VA direct or VA-backed loan if:

-- You’ve sold the home you bought with the prior VA-backed loan and have paid that loan in full, **or**
+- You’ve sold the home you bought with the prior loan and have paid that loan in full, **or**
-- A qualified Veteran-transferee agrees to assume your VA loan and substitute their entitlement for the same amount of entitlement you used originally, **or**
+- A qualified Veteran-transferee agrees to assume your loan and substitute their entitlement for the same amount of entitlement you used originally, **or**
-- You’ve repaid your prior VA-backed loan in full, but haven’t sold the home you bought with that loan (you can only do this 1 time)
+- You’ve repaid your prior loan in full, but haven’t sold the home you bought with that loan (you can only do this 1 time)

 To request an entitlement restoration, fill out VA Form 26-1880 and submit it to the VA Eligibility Center.
 [Download Form 26-1880](https://www.vba.va.gov/pubs/forms/VBA-26-1880-ARE.pdf).